 Nothing will ruin your motivation, kill your goals, and destroy your results like envy over what other people can get away with eating.
 There has and always will be people who can get away with eating everything and anything in massive servings and they will never gain a pound, but most people can’t do that.
 I, for one, definitely cannot, and so rather than envy the person sitting across from me ordering the burger & fries, I focus on what will most benefit me.

 I’ve always battled anxiety, and my cure is meditation.
 Taking a few minutes every day to quiet my mind and calm myself helps me deal with negative thoughts.
-And like I mentioned in yesterday’s postyesterday’s post, a healthy body is nothing without also having a healthy mind!
+A healthy body is nothing without also having a healthy mind!

 Go for the Healthy Route: